shuchi111/100-Day-DSA_Challenge/README.md

 ## Data Structure and Algorithms
 - In this repository, I will post links to 10 DSA questions every day( Question level - Starting from basic), from Day 1 to Day 100.
 - On Saturdays and Sundays I will post 20 questions.
+- **Strategy**
+  ---
-- Strategy - 4 hrs ( 3 hrs to solve and 1 hr to understand the solution if you are unable to solve the question, but there are no fast and hard rules)
+- **Monday to Friday- (10 Questions) 4 hrs** ( 3 hrs to solve and 1 hr to understand the solution if you are unable to solve the question, but there are no fast and hard rules)
+- **Saturday + Sunday - 6 + hrs according to time( 20 questions)**.
 - If any question is solved already memorize logic and concepts.
 - These links will be present in this readme as well as in the issue sections.
 - There will be a **LOOSER** box for each day in this readme, displaying the names of people who participated in **100 Days of Code** and did not complete the given tasks on a particular day.
 - All the questions must be attempted in C++ or Python.
+Other language is also allowed.
-- POTD of Leetcode and GFG will continue.
+> POTD of Leetcode and GFG will continue.
+> A Weekly Contest will be added if All desired Questions have been completed.

 ---